Monday, July 11, 2011

 Chavez said that at present, Venezuela is considering establishing a joint venture with Russia in pursuit of these aims.
 He said that Bolivia, Ecuador, Peru and other South American countries could also found such ventures. they will build a pipeline to Argentina and buy $5 Billion worth of equipment figuring why not Russia?

-I have learned from our own Mariacha mama through a conversation on the clandestine efforts in creating A North American union that China is funding and clandestinely building ports in Mexico.
-She pointed out to us that Lázaro Cárdenas is home to a deep-water seaport that handles container, dry bulk, and liquid cargo.
+I have learned through a conversation on the clandestine efforts in creating A North American union that China is funding and clandestinely building ports in Mexico.
+A friend pointed out to us that Lázaro Cárdenas is home to a deep-water seaport that handles container, dry bulk, and liquid cargo.

 The port handled 160,000 TEU in 2005 but is expanding to a capacity of 2.2 million TEU annually.
 Cargo is moved to and from the port by road and rail equally, with rail service provided exclusively by Kansas City Southern Railway.
 The port is expected to become a major container facility due to congestion at the ports of Los Angeles and Long Beach and its relative proximity to major cities such as Chicago, Kansas City, and Houston.